demisto/content/Packs/Salesforce/Integrations/SalesForceEventCollector/README.md

 Salesforce logs event collector integration for XSIAM.
-This integration was integrated and tested with version xx of Salesforce Event Collector.
+This integration was integrated and tested with Salesforce REST API V54.0.

 ## Configure Salesforce Event Collector on Cortex XSOAR